 Armenian Tonir BBQ: The Sun In The Ground

-Join Phoenix Tour and spend and unforgettable day with your family around the Tonir in the village house in Garni, tasting the delicious BBQ assortment grill from Tonir, and taking part in a traditional Armenian bread Lavash making process.
-The hospitality of the host, meeting with new people and all the atmosphere around it for sure will brighten your day!
+Join Phoenix Tour and spend and unforgettable day with your family at the village house in Garni, tasting the delicious BBQ assortment grill from tonir, and taking part in a traditional Armenian bread Lavash making process.
+The hospitality of the host, meeting with new people and the atmosphere around it for sure will brighten your holidays!

-Watch this cool Tonir BBQ making video from our YouTube page, at the bottom of this post.
+Watch these Tonir BBQ making videos from our YouTube channel, at the bottom of this post: